LoyolaChicagoBooks/scalaworkshop/source/buildtools.rst

 	<dependency org="junit" name="junit" rev="4.11"/>

-Sbt
+sbt
 ---

-in the simplest case, sbt does not require any configuration and will use reasonable defaults.
+In the simplest case, sbt does not require any configuration and will use reasonable defaults.
+The project layout is similar to that used by
+Maven:

+- Production code goes in ``src/main/scala``.
+- Test code goes in ``src/test/scala``.

-SBT supports two configuration styles, one based on a simple subset of Scala, and one based on the full Scala language for configuring all aspects of a project.
+sbt supports two configuration styles, one based on a simple Scala-based domain-specific language, and one based on the full Scala language for configuring all aspects of a project.

 build.sbt format
 ++++++++++++++++

-A minimal SBT ``build.sbt`` file would look like this.
+A minimal sbt ``build.sbt`` file would look like this.
 The empty lines are required, and the file must be placed in the project root folder.

 .. code-block:: scala